 And while Lt.
 Col. Brandt is proud of the record-breaking flight, she also hopes that one day all-female feats will no longer be historic, but a regular occurrence.

-“It’s just kind of interesting to me that there would be a first for women for anything still, in this day in age.”
-She added, “We’re not too far from the day when an all-female flight is not so special.”
+“It’s just kind of interesting to me that there would be a first for women for anything still, in this day in age,” Brandt relayed to WYSK via Capt.
+Natalie Winkels who contacted us about the historic flight.
+“We’re not too far from the day when an all-female flight is not so special.”

-WYSK learned about Flight of the Lady Hawk from Capt.
-Natalie Winkels, one of the pilots who participated in the historic mission.
-She reached out to us to share the group’s incredible accomplishment and to “show aspiring young men and women out there that women are setting world records.”
+Capt.
+Winkels said she reached out to us to share the group’s incredible accomplishment and to “show aspiring young men and women out there that women are setting world records.”